nhsconnect/FHIR-ePMA-Implementation/pages/explore/explore_overview.md

 For a minimum viable product (MVP) implementation it is recommended to reference a previous MedicationRequest using the [priorPrescription](develop_medicationrequest.html#priorprescription) element.
 This can either reference the last MedicationRequest or the first MedicationRequest.
 This choice can be a local implementation decision.

 Elements within the re-fill MedicationRequest that will differ from any previous order shall be;
-- [authoredOn](develop_medicationrequest.html#authoredon) shall be the date/time of the re-fill request
+- [authoredOn](develop_medicationrequest.html#authoredon) shall be the date/time of the re-fill request, not the date/time of the previous order
-- [requster](develop_medicationrequest.html#requester) shall be the prescribing clinician, that may be a different clinician to who original ordered the medication
+- [requster](develop_medicationrequest.html#requester) shall be the prescribing clinician, that may be a different clinician to that recorded on the previous order

-The **dosage** could be different in a re-fill order for the same medication.
+The [dosageInstruction](develop_medicationrequest.html#dosageInstruction) could be different in a re-fill order for the same medication.

 Dosage changes that do not affect the pharmacy dispensing process can be implemented as re-fills.
 For example a change in administration timing, e.g. from morning to evening.

 Dosage changes that do change the pharmacy dispensing process can be implemented as re-fills but it is recommended that the [note](develop_medicationrequest.html#note) element is populated with clear instructions to the pharmacist for the nature of the change.
-For example, if changing from an oral solid to an oral liquid, then include this within a **note** entered by the ePMA user, e.g. "please note change from solid or liquid".
+For example, if changing from an oral solid to an oral liquid, then include this within a [note](develop_medicationrequest.html#note) entered by the ePMA user, e.g. "please note change from solid or liquid".